 I've been gaming since elementary school, though hopefully I've improved since then.
 My first recollection is "Expedition to Barrier Peaks," though mostly I think I was excited about having laser guns.
-Hey, it was fourth grade, or thereabouts.
+Hey, it was third grade, or thereabouts.

-Growing up, I mainly played D&D, though dabbled in Champions, Shadowrun, Gamma World (though that was mostly in my Monty Haul era and I shudder to think of it), Battletech, TMNT, Toon, Torg, Talislanta and even a home-brew game or two.
+Growing up, I mainly played D&D, though dabbled in Champions, Shadowrun, Gamma World (though that was mostly in my Monty Haul era and I shudder to think of it), Battletech, Top Secret, TMNT, Toon, Torg, Talislanta and even a home-brew game or two.

 After getting out of the hobby for a few years in college, I got back into it with D&D 2.0, advanced to 3.0 and switched to Pathfinder in late 2010.

 Like others, I started way back with the boxed edition -- I want to say I was in the third or fourth grade, which would've been '83 or '84.
 I remember the blue dice you had to pencil in with the white crayon thing.
 I have the vaguest of memories of running through "Expedition to Barrier Peaks."